 Ilio Delio writes that “Science and technology mastered nature’s secrets, but the price of these discoveries was steep: the Soul of the world.
 We bartered our souls for the comforts of materialism, wealth, and luxury, turning a blind eye to everything that did not fit into our manufactured, privatized worlds.”

-We walk around as self-sufficient achievers when in fact we are stumbling in the dark, blind to the remedy of our collective illness.
+When I walk around in the external world as a self-sufficient achiever I am in fact stumbling in the dark, blind to the remedy of our collective illness.

 Scientific advances have revealed with clarity the story of an evolving universe.
 But there are deeper implications to consider as John F. Haught illustrates in his book “The New Cosmic Story”.
 Many others who have written books on life and the universe—including Stephen Hawking, Stephen Jay Gould, and Richard Dawkins—have overlooked a crucial aspect of cosmic history.
 That is the drama of life’s awakening to interiority and religious awareness.
 “Science may illuminate the outside story of the universe, but a full telling of the cosmic story cannot ignore the inside development that interiority reveals”